 Application/Nomination Procedure: The prize will be awarded by a committee who will review the applications of eligible Jewish Studies B.A. or certificate students.
-Applications are mailed to eligible students in January of each year.
-Deadline for submission of applications is Monday, March 3, 2014.
+Applications are sent to eligible students in January of each year.
+Deadline for submission of applications is Wednesday, March 1, 2017.

 The late Leonore and Louis Piser of South Bend initiated this prize to encourage students to pursue further education in Jewish Studies and a career in some significant area of Jewish communal life.
 Through this prize and other initiatives, the Borns Jewish Studies Program hopes to demonstrate to our graduating seniors the high value we place on their continued education and careers in Jewish Studies.